Brownfield, Alberta: Recreation

 Located in Brownfield is the Brownfield Recreation Centre.
 It includes a two sheet curling rink, concession area, bar, floor curling/dance floor, and stage with sound system.
 The property also has a small outdoor skating rink and skate shack.
 It provides a venue for events like curling bonspiels, weddings, community meals (e.g. the annual turkey supper), wedding showers, funerals, and family reunions.

 The Brownfield Community School has a small gymnasium.
 It is used for the local Junior High sports teams, the Brownfield Bobcats (basketball, volleyball, etc.); youth group nights; school concerts; and fitness groups.
 On the school grounds there are two playground sets, swings, a sand volleyball court, cement basketball court, rough soccer field, and two baseball backstops.

 A few miles North in the Battle River Valley lies the County of Paintearth run Burma Park.
 It has three baseball diamonds, including two with shale and dugouts.
 Burma Park is a campground and offers a number of RV and Tenting sites.

 The surrounding area of Brownfield, especially the Battle River Valley, teems with wildlife and is a great place to go hunting, in the various hunting seasons.
-There are two nearby hunting lodges: Battle River Lodge and King West Outfitters.